LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """"""""

 ``week`` is a date method.
 This method returns the week number of the year.
-It supports one argument: the weekday number (0 for Monday, ...
-6 for Sunday) that should be considered the start day of the week.
+It supports one argument: the weekday number that should be considered the start day of the week (0 for Monday, ...
+6 for Sunday).
 All days in a new year preceding the first week start day are considered to be in week 0.
 The week start day defaults to 0 (Monday).